worace/worace.github.io/_drafts/welcome-to-jar-hell-application-packaging-for-the-jvm.md

 In practice, Java code is usually organized into packages (that's the `package com.mycorp.foo` you see at the top of all your company's Java files), and there's a [convention](https://docs.oracle.com/javase/tutorial/java/package/managingfiles.html) of expecting `.class` files on the Classpath to be organized in a directory structure that matches their package hierarchy.

-So a more realistic example of a simple source / class tree might be:
+So, a more realistic example of a simple source / class tree might be:

 ```java
 // ./example/Pizza.java